Work history requirement (applications submitted on or after 8 January 2026)

 If you are an entrepreneur or a light entrepreneur, the above-mentioned absences are counted towards your work history if your company has been active in the Trade Register of the Finnish Patent and Registration Office during your absence and you have continued your business activities after the absence.

-Up to 3 months of social assistance may be accepted as part of your work history
+Up to 3 months of social assistance or unemployment benefit may be accepted as part of your work history

 The following does not reduce your work history: